latest nhpb_banner 1__compressed2

 Below is a list of either charities and/or government programs to try for help.
 Applicants should bring proof of income, copies of health insurance policies, proof of being uninsured, and other documentation.
 Also be prepared to bring medical records.

-The organization operates as a non-profit and relies on both donations as well as eye doctors to volunteer to perform the surgery.
+• The organization operates as a non-profit and relies on both donations as well as eye doctors to volunteer to perform the surgery.
 If it is determined that the vision problem could be corrected uses prescription glasses or some other work-around, then the operation will not take place.
 They only assist applicants that are at risk of vision loss due to the cataracts.
 Mission only operates in several parts of the country, so their resources are limited.
 For details call 559-797-1629.

-Community clinics may have optometrist or surgeons on site that can provide free cataract surgery.
+Community clinics may have optometrists or surgeons on site that can provide free cataract surgery.
 This tends to be more of a specialty service and will not be available at all health care centers.
 But they can be an option for patients.

-Free cataract surgery from a clinic will only be for very low income families that lack insurance or whose policy does not cover eye care.
+• Free cataract surgery from a clinic will only be for very low income families that lack insurance or whose policy does not cover eye care.
 Many of the recipients will be close to, or living in poverty.
 Other patients may be elderly that are living on a fixed income.
 So while eye surgery may be offered from some select medical centers, it is not as common.
 Find a listing of free community clinics.

 Since an untreated cataract could lead to loss of vision if left untreated, a national non-profit known as Prevent Blindness America is a source of referrals.
 The staff can direct a low income household to either a financial assistance programs or a clinic that provides free or low cost cataract surgery's.
 Call 800-331-2020 for information.

-There are a number of other free health care programs available.
+There are a number of other government-non-profit partnerships for free health care available.
 While they do not necessarily focus on eye surgery, some may help pay for a portion of the cataract operation.
 Or they can direct the individual to some form of insurance policy.
 The national organizations as well as non-profits may have suggestions for the person that is seeking help.
 When out of options it can be beneficial to try one of these groups, and find more details on free health insurance.

 By Jon McNamara